"You might very well think that. I couldn't possibly comment."

 Meaningful Echo: Urquhart is galvanised to depose Collingridge when the PM passes him over for a higher post in the cabinet, explaining, "I need a good Chief Whip more than I need a new Home Secretary."
 In the second series, Urquhart's own chief whip and sidekick, Tim Stamper, decides to betray him: "But you promised me the Home Office!"
 Urquhart also acquires a new young, female protege with the same results.

 My God, What Have I Done?: Possibly Urquhart's reaction to killing Mattie.
 He has a look of shock while it happens, and is afterward unusually reticent while speaking to the audience, not trying to come up with any reason why it was morally justified.
+He has nightmares about it as well even before he learns the tape exists.
+He also realizes that Stamper turning on him is due to his needless assholery

 Next Sunday A.D.: The first story is set at an unspecified but close future date when Margaret Thatcher has resigned — even closer than the writer thought, as it turned out, as she resigned during the run of the first series.
 The second story is set in motion by the death of Queen Elizabeth.